-Apple joins SoftBank’s Vision fund with $1 billion investment
+Apple joins SoftBank’s Vision Fund with $1 billion investment

 The Vision Fund recently became entangled with President-elect Donald Trump, when he claimed credit for Vision Fund plans that pre-dated his election win.
 Trump appears to have coordinated with SoftBank CEO and Sprint Chairman Masayoshi Son, tweeting a misleading boast about his role in creating new jobs.
 Given SoftBank’s enduring desire to buy T-Mobile, Son’s interest in buttering up the deregulation-friendly incoming president is obvious.

 With a whopping $100 billion to point toward hot developments in tech, it’s no surprise that a large chunk of the fund will be aimed at American tech companies.
-Now, through Apple, a sliver of the international fund will originate stateside as well.Featured Image: r.nagy/Shutterstock
+Now, through Apple, a sliver of the international fund will originate stateside, as well.Featured Image: r.nagy/Shutterstock

 0